RHRaju01/olossia/INSTRUCTIONS.md

 - **Security features**: Password hashing, rate limiting, account lockout
 - **Session management**: Secure token storage and validation middleware

+### Password hashing (Argon2) — production recommendations

+We use Argon2id for password hashing.
+For production, choose conservative parameters that balance security and server capacity.
+Example recommended env variables for production:

+- ARGON_MEMORY_COST=131072 # KiB (128 MiB)
+- ARGON_TIME_COST=4 # iterations
+- ARGON_PARALLELISM=2 # threads

+For CI or local test runs you can use smaller settings to keep test times reasonable (these are automatically used when `NODE_ENV=test`):

+- ARGON_MEMORY_COST=16384 # KiB (16 MiB)
+- ARGON_TIME_COST=2
+- ARGON_PARALLELISM=1

+Set these in your deployment environment (e.g., as Secrets or environment variables in your host).

 ### 8. Multi-Brand API Integration Architecture

 ```javascript